osrf-migration/vrx-wiki/tutorials/Creating Many Test Worlds.md

             #we want the time of day to start at 8am(8) and go three hours between steps to end at 8pm(20)
             # so we want to test times 8, 11, 14, 17, and  20
             #we can express this as a function based on the index of this axis(n)!
 NOTE: n starts at 0 and goes to steps-1.
-            #NOTE: in order to specify a string evaluated parameterter (as opposed to the default: functional) use "'<my_string>'"
+            #NOTE: in order to specify a string is evaluated parameter (as opposed to the default: functional) use "'<my_string>'"
             #NOTE: this parameter will always evaluate to the same string(except when a sequence override is present)
         - /**wind_objs: "'
           <wind_obj>